dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T852: Economic inequality has social and environmental consequences.
+### T852: Widening income inequality and environmental harm result from some corporate actions.

 |Support|
 |---|